practicingruby/practicing-ruby-paid/posts/v7/003-stats.md

 Decreased sensitivity -- tired / overcommitted does not necessarily mean unhappy.

 Talk about current deadline pressure and how I've been approaching it differently.

+The interpretation here is that as willpower is exhausted throughout the day, it becomes easier to have negative experiences.
+But after dinner and evening chores it's time for relaxation, and that "recharges" the batteries, so to speak.
+But this story doesn't necessarily match up with what the following graphs show.

 Observations (probably separate this out from method discussion above): My worst days (Wed / Sat) are also the most volitile.
 Those days have historically been "days off" for me, but the lower ratings might not be so easily explained by saying "I like to work more than I like to rest".
 Those days are also transition points between work and rest, so it may be the context switch that makes me unstable.
 My best days (Monday and Friday) correspond with when I tend to start something new, and when I tend to "wrap stuff up" for the week, like everyone else.
 (My weekend work tends to be more about pushing various existing things along rather than starting new stuff or finishing old stuff)